8. Describe modifications of stem with suitable examples.

 The major types of stem modifications are as follows:

-1. Rhizome- It is fleshy, non-green underground stem having distinct nodes and internodes.
+1. Rhizome- It is a fleshy, non-green underground stem having distinct nodes and internodes.
 The nodes bear dry scale leaves with axillary buds.
 Adventitious roots arise from the lower side. e..g., Alocasia, Dryopteris, Banana, Ginger, turmeric, Canna etc.

 2. Bulb- It is an underground pyriform to spherical structure bearing a reduced convex or slightly conical disc-shaped stem and several fleshy scales enclosing a terminal bud. e.g., Lily, onion etc.